 2. Upgrade Your Check-in Process

-A struggle for most service lanes is customer retention and customer satisfaction – and improving both begins with the write-up.
+Customer retention and satisfaction are a struggle for most service lanes.
+Improving both begins with the write-up.
 Service advisors should greet customers and check them in quickly.
-They should also engage the customer while performing the multipoint inspection.
-Tablets are popular write-up tools but, to our first point, they aren’t a great fit for the service lane.
+They should also engage the customer while performing the write-up and vehicle inspection.

 3. Develop an Effective Service Lane Check-in Process